Last Updated: 22nd March 2022

 Catch Up Contributions:

-2020 is the first financial year where you are allowed to contribute over and above your $25,000 cap by the amount of the $25,000 contribution cap that you did not use up in the 2018-2019 financial year.
+2020 was the first financial year where you are allowed to contribute over and above your cap if you had not used up the full cap in a previous year.
+The first year that you can look to for an unused cap is the 2018-2019 financial year and you can only look back 5 years, once we get that far away from 2018-2019.
+The cap up until the 2021-2022 year was $25,000 from 2021-2022 it is $27,500.
 Warning – you can only qualify to take advantage of this if your superannuation balance at 1st July 2019 was under $500,000.

 How to actually make a super contribution for yourself: